 There are a number of ways in which you interact with readers and build up a rapport with them:

-- Social Media – Social media services such as Twitter, Facebook, and Google+, are a great way of getting readers better on a personal basis.
+- Social Media – Social media services such as Twitter, Facebook (like our WPHub Community Facebook Group), and Google+, are a great way of getting readers better on a personal basis.
 Support for multimedia means that you can share videos, links and images easily with followers.
 This can encourage them to share your content with others and push more traffic to your blog.

 - Video – Take advantage of services such as YouTube and record videos for your readers.
 It is a fantastic way of connecting to your readers and reaching out to other potential followers.

 - Comments – The comment area is arguably the best way to connect with your readers.
 It allows you to debate the finer points of your blog posts and take the discussion in other directions.
 I have found that in blog posts with a lot of comments, the comment area can be more useful that the post itself.
 The comment area is also a place where readers can meet each other and chat; which can help create a community spirit around your blog.

 What do you do to connect to your blog’s readers?
 I would love to hear what you do to connect with your followers 🙂